narnolddd/FETA3/README.md

 number of links, average degree, density (number of links/number of possible links), maximum degree, average clustering coeff, mean squared degree, degree assortativity.

 To see what these time series look like, you can use your favourite plotting device.
 Mine happens to be pyplot.
+To use this you should have pandas instlaled for python3.
 I have written a script for plotting these measurements you've just calculated - run the command:

 ```bash